FABTECH 2011 Breaks All Records

 Buyers were exposed to more than 500 new products and more than 75 new “green” products and technologies – a new feature on the FABTECH agenda.
 All products featured as “green” had to qualify as being more energy efficient, reducing waste and/or providing a safer and healthier environment for employees, customers and the community.

 According to Chris Kuehl, PhD, economic analyst for FMA and moderator of FABTECH’s State of the Industry session, “Attendees were preparing for a better year in 2012 and were investing to be ready for it.
-They were engaged and were finding ways to do things better, faster and more efficiently.”
+They were engaged and were finding s to do things better, faster and more efficiently.”

 Attendee Al Popovich, owner, Accurate Design and Fabrication, Custer Park, Ill., is one attendee for whom FABTECH opened new opportunities.
 “We found some excellent new equipment and met manufacturers we weren't aware of before.
 It will definitely make a difference in our future business decisions.
 Knowing what is available outside our usual capabilities should open some markets to our shop.”
 Popovich’s only concern was the limited time he had available to attend the show.
-“There’s no way to see everything you want in one day!”
+“There’s no to see everything you want in one day!”

 FABTECH 2011 was the first show at McCormick Place to take advantage of the recently reinstated work rules which allowed exhibitors to perform many tasks themselves that previously would have been union carpenter or electrician jurisdiction work.